benpollarduk/LoFiEffects.WPF/README.md

 ```

 ### Negative
-Negative applies a simple negative effect, converting the target into a negative.
+Applies a simple negative effect, inverting all channels except alpha, rendering the visual as a negative.

-Example:
+#### Example
 ```xaml
 <Button>
     <Button.Effect>